Ernst August Köstring

 Ernst-August Köstring (20 June 1876 – 20 November 1953) was a German diplomat and officer who served during World War II.

-Life
+Early life and military career

 Born in Imperial Russia in 1876, Ernst August Köstring grew up in St Petersburg (or Moscow) and was fluent in Russian.
-He left Russia just before the World War I as many other Germans.
-He took part in World War I and served under Major General Hans von Seeckt in the Austro-Hungarian Seventh Army.
+He left Russia just before World War I like many other Germans.
+He took part in the war and served under Major General Hans von Seeckt in the Austro-Hungarian Seventh Army.
 After the war, he was retained in the Reichsheer.
-From 1919, he was back in the Prussian War Ministry and then detached to the Ministry of the Reichswehr in 1919 the latter was established.
+From 1919, he was back in the Prussian War Ministry and then detached to the Ministry of the Reichswehr that year soon after it had been established.